Design-Computing/Design-Computing.github.io/md/week2.md

 - How to ask questions and the three step process to general problem solving.

-## Requirements

-- A portable computer.
-- List of questions from last week's lab
-- Maybe some snacks for the lab.
-Keep it low GI if you can.

 # Clinic

 Getting the basics right is the key to being able to do this course.
 It's vital that you finish week 1's work as soon as possible.